-Mirroring Configuration Screen
+Figure 4-4 Mirroring Configuration Screen

-Object Description Temperature settings for priority This switch support 4 Thermal Protection priority groups, and each groups of them can have a defined temperature for protection Port priorities Define which priority group that port belong to.
+Object Description Temperature settings for This switch support 4 Thermal Protection priority groups, and each priority of them can have a defined temperature for protection.
+The programmable limit is 115C groups Port priorities Define which priority group that port belong to.